 Located in Tribeca's Washington Market area, Tribeca Grill radiates excitement and energy.
 Co-owned by Robert DeNiro, 'The Grill' is a classic New York social venue.
-It is a massive restaurant with high ceilings and exposed brick walls - not the place for a romantic dinner, but great for celebrity spotting.
-The menu includes enticing grilled and sautéed selections with cross-cultural creative influences of many different cuisines.
-Favourites on the menu include short ribs braised in red wine, the grilled duck and the pan-roasted cod.
-Open for dinner nightly, lunch during the week and brunch on Sundays.
+It's a massive restaurant with high ceilings and exposed brick walls, and it's great for celebrity spotting.
+The menu includes enticing grilled and sautéed selections, with cross-cultural creative influences of many different cuisines.
+Favourites on the menu include short ribs braised in red wine, the grilled duck, and the pan-roasted cod.
+Open for dinner every night, lunch during the week, and brunch on Sundays.

 Address: 375 Greenwich Street

 New York's internationally acclaimed seafood restaurant, Le Bernardin opened in New York in 1986 and in no time became a four-star restaurant that is renowned for setting standards in the cooking of seafood in America.
 The sliced conch in a Peruvian marinade is delicious, and the crispy black bass with Masala spice is also very good.
 Open for lunch, Monday to Friday, and dinner, Monday to Saturday.
 Closed Sundays.
 Reservations are essential.

 This attractive Wall Street landmark, Delmonico's first opened its doors in the 1830s as the first fine dining restaurant in the country.
 It has an impressive history, even providing the setting for Mark Twain's birthday party.
 Serving up delicious steaks in a leather and mahogany setting, it attracts a loyal crowd of businesspeople who feel at home setting at the low-key bar.
 Signature dishes include the 'Delmonico Steak' and 'Lobster Newberg'.
 Reservations recommended, open Monday to Friday for lunch and dinner.

 Address: 56 Beaver Street, near Wall Street